Workplace Violence Against Nurses

 Almost half of the nurses (49.6%) said that the hospital had no reporting system, or they were uncertain about the reporting system.
 For reasons of not reporting, 51.9% of the nurses were unaware of how and what types of violence to report, and 50.6% of the nurses believed that the hospital paid greater attention to patients rather than staff.
 (7)

-Interestingly, almost fifty percent of the nurses surveyed had limited knowledge, if any, of a reporting system available to them, while fifty percent felt the hospital favored the patients over their own employees.
+Interestingly, almost fifty percent of the nurses surveyed had limited knowledge of a reporting system available to them.
+In comparison, fifty percent felt the hospital favored the patients over its employees.
 Combined with an actual or perceived lack of supervisory support, this encourages an environment where nurses feel powerless to protect themselves or to take proper action when threatened or harmed.

 The Minnesota Nurses Association, in August of 2022, published a press release with the results of a nursing survey on the topic of workplace violence.
 In this survey, ninety-seven percent of the nurses surveyed observed WPV or harassment over the previous two years.

-It would appear from these studies that many nurses feel it is futile to report incidents of workplace violence they encounter, and even if they realized an incident was reportable, they may not be aware of a way to report it or have time to do it.
-This perceived powerlessness and sense of futility in the face of abuse and violence will only continue to worsen unless action is taken to remove barriers to reporting and for nurses to have access to aid and support for supervisory staff.
+It would appear from these studies that many nurses feel it is futile to report incidents of workplace violence they encounter.
+Even if they realized an incident was reportable, they may not know how to report it or have time to do it.
+This perceived powerlessness and sense of futility in the face of abuse and violence will only continue to worsen unless action is taken to remove barriers to reporting and for nurses to have access to aid and support from supervisory staff.

 Ask yourself...